-But then what do we do

-with the pure, unimaginable

-fact

-of my travel companion's
+Meanwhile, the staggering fact of my friend's unimaginable suffering.

-suffering?
-Her back was damaged, see,

-by some infection long ago,

-and now her spine is brutally arrondi, a frozen question
+Her back was damaged, see, by some infection long ago, and now her spine is arrondi, a brutally swooping, frozen question mark.
+Matter never not matter.

-mark.
-Matter

-never not matter.

-Or maybe it's just her mind after all in the middle, say, of a sharp u-turn.
-I was only kidding.
+But who knows.
+Maybe it's the soul's own highjinks, after all, responsible for the dark experiment of the body.
+Or the mind, the punk human mind, now and forever stuck in the middle of a sharp u-turn: I was only kidding.
 Turn around.
 Get me out of here.